Student Loan Professor Is Live!

 - Finally, couples using the Married Filing Separate tax return strategy will be happy to know that your non-borrower spouse will no longer be required to log in, upload their tax return, and sign the application.
 With SAVE replacing REPAYE, all IDR plans now allow for the MFS strategy, and the verification process is no longer applicable.

 No Payment Refunds After Consolidation

 A quick, but important, note here for borrowers consolidating under the One-Time Account Adjustment: if you made payments during the CARES Act payment pause, you are entitled to have those refunded, and you probably should if you’re pursuing loan forgiveness.
 But you must request the refund before you consolidate.
-Once consolidation is complete and those old loans disappear, refunds will no longer be granted.
+Once consolidation is complete and your old loans disappear, refunds will no longer be granted.
 A few unlucky borrowers discovered this the hard way before consulting with us.

 Make the Return to Payment (or Start of Payments) Easy-Peasy